 Loop11‘s unmoderated usability testing tool costs $350 for a single study, and it offers the ability to present users custom tasks, record task-times, and collect post-task metrics and post-test questions.

 If you are looking to test fewer than 50 users, then usertesting.com’s panel of users and tool may work.
 There’s no cost for the software, just the cost per user (around $50).
 Usertesting.com is adding more metrics to their platform, but currently, you can present users tasks, ask them open- and closed-ended questions, see what they are seeing, and have the users articulate their thoughts—which are usually very insightful for identifying improvements.
 Because you have a record of everything the user sees, you can essentially derive task-completion, task-time and questionnaire data from watching the videos.
-This approach will take more time.
+This services will take more time.
 In most of our benchmark studies, we supplement our larger sample panel data with 5-10 users from Usertesting.com.